sverweij/dependency-cruiser/doc/cli.md

 <img width="722" alt="screen shot of an err-html report - the real one is accessible" src="assets/sample-err-html-output.png">

+#### markdown

+> This reporter is _experimental_.
+It's currently as configurable as it is
+> to test out how it works in various contexts a.o.
+GitHub actions action summary's
+> and possibly in a custom action (to show output in a PR, for instance)
+>
+> At the moment of writing (2022-06-06) it doesn't support orphan, reachability
+> and cycle rules as well as e.g. the `err-html` reporter does.

+Approximately the same content as the `err-html` reporter, but instead in markdown format.
+The markdown reporter is fairly configurable - see the [markdown](./options-reference.md#markdown) section in the options reference for details.

 #### html

 Write it to html with a dependency matrix instead: